Data-Augmented Resolvent Analysis of Wall-Bounded High-Pressure Transcritical Flow: Results Discussion

 \subsection{Analytical resolvent analysis}

-This subsection presents the results of the analytical resolvent analysis, with a focus on: (i) the dominant resolvent modes associated with the highest amplification, and (ii) the corresponding coherent structures arising at specific wavelengths and phase speeds.
+This subsection presents the results of the analytical resolvent analysis, with a focus on: (i) the dominant resolvent modes associated with the highest amplification, and (ii) the corresponding coherent structures arising at specific wavelengths and phase speeds. \review{The present analysis builds on the foundation established in~\citet{Bernades2024-B}, where the resolvent operator’s rank, sensitivity, and suboptimal modes were systematically characterized for similar flow conditions.
+Particularly, in this work, the focus is placed on the leading response modes to interpret their structural correspondence with DNS-based scale motions.}